 They tell me writers are still submitting sloppy manuscripts, submitting directly to publishing houses without an agent, and breaking all the submission rules.

-Now, the people I hang out with tend to have a sense of humor, but they were not laughing about this.
-They were upset because Sloppy Joe Submissions waste their time, but also because writers who don’t follow the rules, who don’t follow the right channels, who don’t submit materials that are up to Industry standards… they don’t get published.
+The people I spend time with tend to have a sense of humor, but they were not laughing about this.
+They were upset, not only because Sloppy Joe Submissions waste their time, but also because writers who don’t follow the rules, don’t follow the right channels, and don’t submit materials are up to Industry standards… don’t get published.

-Look, agents and publishers are human and they don’t like rejecting people any more than any of us do, but they’re also a little stuck.
+Agents and publishers are human, and they don’t like rejecting people any more than any of us do, but they’re also a little stuck.

 What can you do with sloppy work that doesn’t follow the rules?
 They’re busy professionals.
 They have no choice but to reject it.

-Well, I’ve got to say, it makes me sad, too.
+It makes me sad, too.
 I see so many writers who would like to be authors, but who aren’t willing to truly invest in their dream.
-They don’t invest in the resources and support to create the kind of submission that gets published.
+They don’t invest in the resources to create the kind of submission that gets published.

-I don’t know how many times I’ve heard this story: someone who thought they could do it on their own, just Google their way until figuring it out.
+I don’t know how many times I’ve heard this story: someone who thought they could do it on their own, Googling their way to figuring it out.

 This method has a 100% result rates–for failure.